KonduitAI/konduit-serving-docs/README.md

 {% page-ref page="examples/python/keras.md" %}

+A custom pipeline step can be built using a `PythonStep`.
+This allows you to embed pre- or post-processing steps into your machine learning pipeline, or to serve models built in frameworks that do not have built-in`ModelStep`s such as scikit-learn and PyTorch.

+{% page-ref page="examples/python/onnx.md" %}

+Konduit Serving also contains functionality for other pre-processing tasks, such as DataVec transform processes and image transforms.

+{% page-ref page="examples/python/datavec.md" %}

 ## Usage

-One way to configure a Konduit Serving instance is by using [a YAML file](yaml-configurations.md).
+One way to configure a Konduit Serving instance is by using a [YAML file](yaml-configurations.md).
 The following YAML file configures a Konduit Serving instance to run a short Python script as specified in the `python_code` argument:

 ```yaml
 serving: